clydedevv/VinnieTheVig/gitbook/ai-pipeline/analysis-pipeline.md

 - Features: Web search with citations

 ### Alternative Models

-**Groq - Llama 3.3 70B**
-- Purpose: Backup analysis
+- Purpose: Backup analysis when primary model is unavailable
-- Speed: 1-2 seconds per request
+- Note: Any compatible LLM can be substituted here
-- Use case: High-volume periods
+- Use case: High-volume periods or model failover

 ## Error Handling